dpertsin/social-posts-manager/docs/server.md

 4. **Middleware**: Middleware functions are used to handle common tasks such as logging, parsing JSON bodies, handling CORS, and verifying authentication tokens.

 5. **Environment Variables**: Sensitive information such as database connection strings and JWT secret keys are stored in environment variables to enhance security.

+6. **Error Handling**: Custom error handling middleware is implemented to catch and handle errors in a consistent manner.
+Errors are returned as JSON responses with appropriate status codes.

+7. **Load More Option**: Implemented a "load more" feature to improve performance and user experience.
+Instead of retrieving all posts at once, an endpoint is created to fetch posts in batches (e.g., 30 posts at a time).
+This allows the frontend to load only the visible posts initially and load more posts as the user scrolls or clicks a "load more" button.

+## Structure of the Backend

+The backend is organized into the following main directories:

+- **__tests__**: Contains test files for unit and integration testing.
+- **bin**: Contains the server startup script.
+- **controllers**: Contains the controller files for handling HTTP requests and responses.
+- **middlewares**: Contains middleware functions for request processing.
+- **models**: Contains the Mongoose models for the application's data structures.
+- **routes**: Contains the route definitions for the application's endpoints.
+- **services**: Contains the service files for business logic and data manipulation.
+- **app.js**: The entry point of the application, where the server is started.
+- **database.js**: Config file for connecting to MongoDB.

 ## API Documentation